fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ---
-title: "A Dive into Fluidex's Architecture"
+title: "A Dive into FluiDex's Architecture"
 date: 2021-07-14 20:00:00
 tags: [technical]
 description: "Building the first fully open-source zk-rollup orderbook DEX in the world."